 With over 131 years of research and 104 years of extension, K-State Research and Extension (KSRE) has been improving the quality of life and standard of living for Kansans.
-KSRE -Sedgwick County serves as the headquarters for all extension programs in Sedgwick County.
+KSRE -Sedqwick County serves as the headquarters all extension for programs in Sedgwick County.
 The Extension staff conduct educational programming for adult and youth residents of Sedgwick County.
-Areas of specialization include: agriculture, family and consumer sciences, 4-H youth programs, horticulture, and community development.
+Areas of specialization include: agriculture, family and consumer sciences.
+4-H youth programs, horticulture, and community development.